Platte Valley Cattlemen's tour

 The annual Platte Valley Cattlemen's tour will be held 9:30 a.m.
 June 19 at Rosendahl Farms Seed and Freed, north of Columbus on 175th Avenue.
 Participants will take a bus from there, and this year's route will be longer; the plans are to Adam's Land and Cattle in Broken Bow.
 Upon returning to Rosendahl's, participants will grill a steak dinner.
 Those not able to make it to the bus tour can still come to the dinner.
-Call or text Hallee at 402-270-2686 so here can be a head count for he tour.
+Call or text Hallee at 402-2702686 so there can be a head count for the tour.

 Platte Valley Cattlemen's tour